ManicManiac64/SoloRoboticsCode/How2CodeAR0B0T1337/4_COMMANDFRAMEWORK.md

 ## REALLY?

-Shut up, disembodied header, you're not a part of this!
-But yes, there's more!
-Exclusively in RobotPy, there's a super neat framework called the MagicBot Framework.
-You can do ***STUFF*** with it?!?!?!?!
-Yeah, we'll be going over that next.
+No. Moving on, we'll be going over implementing autonomous commands.
+They're commands, but autonomous?!?!?!?!